Unclassified Leave Types and Policies

 At no time during any semester of an academic year shall the number of persons on leave with pay (except sick leave) exceed 5% of the total faculty.

-Individuals accepting sabbatical leave (with pay) are cautioned about prohibitions against dual appointments or dual employment as described in LSA-R.S.42:63.
+Individuals accepting sabbatical leave (with pay) are cautioned about prohibitions against dual appointments or dual employment as described in Louisiana R.S.42:63.

-Sabbatical leave shall be granted only with prior Board approval.
+Sabbatical leave shall be granted only with prior approval by the UL System Board of Supervisors.

 Leave without Pay

-Leave without pay may be granted for a maximum of one year at a time upon recommendation of the institution to the System President and with the approval of the Board.
-Approval for requests for leave without pay is not automatic.
+Leave without pay may be granted for a maximum of one year at a time upon recommendation of the institution to the UL System president and with the approval of the UL System Board of Supervisors.
+Approval of requests for leave without pay is not automatic.

 Faculty Leave